DenisBajgora/SearchSphere_repo/README.md

 Directory Selection: Users can specify the folder to search in or save files to.

+Mutli File Support: Users that can specify a folder with different file extenstions and as long as those files contain text it will open and read it.

+Phrase Support: Users can enter words like "Christmas Day" and it will search for that exact phrase.

+Non-Case-Senstive: Search Sphere will search for the same word regardless if the word is upper case or not.

+Ranking Mechanism: File that contains the highest occurence of a word/phrase will be returned first and the least will be returned last along with a calucation match (%).

 # Optional Functionality

 Visual Feedback for Button Interactions: Buttons change color on hover and when clicked, providing clear visual cues to users.

 Resizable Text Areas: Users can adjust the size of text areas to accommodate different volumes of text.

+GUI Design: The GUI is simple yet clean with a beautiful dark background.
+Search Sphere makes gives Users a clear indication where to input text.

 # Future Enhancements